isaiahasanchez/Model-View-Controller-Explained/README.md

 ________________________________________________________________________________________________________________________________________________

-OK Now lets end it with a little analogy to give you another way to conceptualize this system.
+OK Now let's end it with an analogy in the form of a story.
+Hopefully this gives you another way to conceptualize this system.

 We are in the world of Game of Thrones, a fantasy world with medieval-type characters.